jldeon/config/NOTES.md

 https://www.nikhef.nl/~janjust/CifsOverSSH/Win10Loopback.html

-(An easier route is a second, host-only LAN adapter through a virtualbox interface)
+(An easier route for a VM target is a second, host-only LAN adapter through a virtualbox interface)

 # GUI Minimization